Corner: Help With Computers

 Microsoft Security Essentials.
 Both Defender and

-subscription-based software like Norton Security, WebRoot, McAfee, etc. They do a much better job of removing malware if
+virus protection, opt for the free Avast or paid subscription-based Norton Security, WebRoot, McAfee, etc. They do a much better job of removing malware if

 Explorer, Chrome, Safari, Opera, etc).
 The latest versions always have improved

-3) While surfing the internet, DON'T click on popups, even
+4) While surfing the internet, don't click on popups, even

 says you have a virus